State Innovation Models (SIM) Initiative: SHIP - Idaho Overview

 The Mercer staff sought input for the SHIP from healthcare system participants throughout the state (healthcare professionals, other service providers and consumers).
-At least 56 focus groups and five “Townhall” meetings were held across the state.
+Forty-four focus groups and five “Townhall” meetings were held across the state.
 For more information about the outreach efforts, see the newsletters and schedule of meetings on this site.

 Where can I find the most recent information about the project?

 This site will be updated periodically with the most recent information.
 The SHIP itself is posted at the top of this page.